WATCH: Walnut Hills graduate serving on historic naval ship surprises family

 “That’s what she wanted to do, so that’s the last thing you want to say is no for something a kid wants to do and is passionate about,” said Justin Sharp.

-“Neither he or nor I even questioned it, we just said okay,” recalled Siobhan Sharp.
+“Neither he or nor I even questioned it.
+We just said okay,” recalled Siobhan Sharp.

 Jordan turned 18 while going through basic training, proved her ability to take on responsibilities and showed leadership skills along the way.